5

 Inhibiting Innovation

-Microsofts counter claim is that Media companies are trying to stiflle innovation.
+Microsoft's counter claim is that Media companies are trying to stifle innovation.
 Indeed Sam Altman visited the UK to seek exemption from Copyright Law for LLMs, in order to advance AI.

 UK House of Lords Report